Kalmar Union

 The union was not quite continuous; there were several short interruptions.
-Legally, the countries remained separate sovereign states.
-However, their domestic and foreign policies were directed by a common monarch.
-Gustav Vasa's election as King of Sweden on 6 June 1523, and his triumphant entry into Stockholm eleven days later, marked Sweden's final secession from the Kalmar Union.
-Formally, the Danish king acknowledged Sweden's independence in 1524 at the Treaty of Malmö.
+Legally, the countries remained separate sovereign states, but their domestic and foreign policies were directed by a common monarch.
+Gustav Vasa's election as King of Sweden on 6 June 1523, and his triumphant entry into Stockholm 11 days later, marked Sweden's final secession from the Kalmar Union.
+The Danish king formally renounced his claim to Sweden in 1524 at the Treaty of Malmö.

+History

 Inception

-The union was the work of Scandinavian aristocracy wishing to counter the influence of the Hanseatic League.
-More personally, it was achieved by Queen Margaret I of Denmark (1353–1412).
-She was a daughter of King Valdemar IV and had married King Haakon VI of Norway and Sweden, who was the son of King Magnus IV of Sweden, Norway and Scania.
+The union was the work of Scandinavian aristocracy who sought to counter the influence of the Hanseatic League, a northern German trade league centered around the Baltic and North Seas.
+Denmark in particular was in a power struggle with the League and had recently suffered a humiliating defeat in the Danish-Hanseatic War (1361-1370) that allowed the League to become even more powerful.
+On the personal level, the union was achieved by Queen Margaret I of Denmark (1353–1412).
+She was a daughter of King Valdemar IV of Denmark and had married King Haakon VI of Norway and Sweden, who was the son of King Magnus IV of Sweden, Norway and Scania.
 Margaret succeeded in having her and Haakon's son Olaf recognized as heir to the throne of Denmark.
-In 1376 Olaf inherited the crown of Denmark from his maternal grandfather as King Olaf II, with his mother as guardian; when Haakon VI died in 1380, Olaf also inherited the crown of Norway.
+In 1376, Olaf inherited the crown of Denmark from his maternal grandfather as King Olaf II, with his mother as guardian; when Haakon VI died in 1380, Olaf also inherited the crown of Norway.

 Margaret became regent of Denmark and Norway when Olaf died in 1387, leaving her without an heir.
 She adopted her great-nephew Eric of Pomerania the same year.
-The following year, 1388, Swedish nobles called upon her help against King Albert.
+In 1388, Swedish nobles called upon her help against King Albert.
 After Margaret defeated Albert in 1389, her heir Eric was proclaimed King of Norway.
 Eric was subsequently elected King of Denmark and Sweden in 1396 under the banner of the House of Griffin.
 His coronation was held in Kalmar on 17 June 1397.

-One main impetus for its formation was to block German expansion northward into the Baltic region.
+One main impetus for the union's formation was to block German expansion northward into the Baltic region.
 The main reason for its failure to survive was the perpetual struggle between the monarch, who wanted a strong unified state, and the Swedish and Danish nobility, which did not.

 The Union lost territory when Orkney and Shetland were pledged by Christian I, in his capacity as King of Norway, as security against the payment of the dowry of his daughter Margaret, betrothed to James III of Scotland in 1468.
-The money was never paid, so in 1472 the islands were annexed by the Kingdom of Scotland.
+The money was never paid, so in 1472 the Kingdom of Scotland annexed the islands.